 The Woodford Town Office is annexed to a historic building, formerly a church, now a meeting place for community functions.
 It is currently insulated to 1970 standards.
 In 2009, a grant proposal sought to insulate the connected buildings which could have reduced energy consumption by 30% but it was not funded.
 The estimated cost of the project at that time of \$11,000 would have a payback in slightly more than three years.
-It is suggested that a current energy audit be prepared by a qualified energy audit specialist with the guidance of Efficiency Vermont to update the cost and to determine the likely payback period given existing and potential fuel costs.
+An energy audit should be conducted by a qualified energy audit specialist with the guidance of Efficiency Vermont to update the cost and to determine the likely payback period given existing and potential fuel costs to assess the efficiency of the building and identify potential upgrades.

-The Woodford Hollow Elementary School had a walk-through energy assessment by the Vermont School Energy Management Program (SEMP) in May, 2011.
-As a result new lighting supported by grant, new appliances, and roof/attic insulation were installed resulting in a payback of energy savings on investment of just over one year.
+The Woodford Hollow Elementary School has had some efficiency improvements in the past decade including had a walk through energy assessment by the Vermont School Energy Management Program (SEMP) in May 2011.
+As a result, new lighting supported by a grant, new appliances, and roof/attic insulation were installed resulting in a payback of energy savings on investment of just over one year.
 No changes were made to the heating system.
+Any future improvements are the responsibility of the Southwest Supervisory Union.

-Other/Smart Meters/Grid
+Other/Smart Meters/Grid-Energy Resiliency/Storage

 Green Mountain Power Corporation is upgrading its system to more effectively manage supply and use of electricity.
-As part of the upgrade, smart meters are offered to customers who can then manage their own use in real time down to the hour for electrical consuming devices.
+As part of this effort, GMP customers can conserve energy and improve grid resiliency through the use of home energy storage devices.
+These devices store energy for later use during times of peak demand or power outages.
+Battery storage devices can also be installed at municipal buildings and provide a backup power source in the event of an emergency. smart meters are offered to customers who can then manage their own use in real time down to the hour for electrical consuming devices.
 Customer use accounts can be monitored on a secure web portal.
 It is reported that there should be no change in cost for the new service.
 However, there may be the potential to reduce energy consumption at the household level.
 Residents of the Town should learn more about the use of this technology, security, and the cost in preparation of the companies offer of smart meters in the very near future.
+The Town of Woodford and its residents should consider installing battery storage devices to help them monitor their energy consumption and increase their preparedness and resiliency in the event of an emergency.